yoonjoohye/yoonjoohye/README.md

 [![Mail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailTo:besoftyoon@gmail.com)

-▶️ I've been working as a developer at Goodoc for 3 years.
+▶️ I've been working as a developer at Goodoc for 3 years

-▶️ I love giving value to customers by providing good service.
+▶️ I love giving value to customers by providing good service

-▶️ I'm working on keeping these words, “변화는 있지만, 변함은 없이”.
+▶️ I'm working on keeping these words &#10140; *변화는 있지만,변함은 없이*